mdheller/dumbass/README.md

 So it is perfect, except for some bugs.
 If you find those, [open an issue!](https://github.com/dosyago-coder-0/brutal.js/issues)

+### An example: everyone thinks you need stateful components.

+You *could* write that in Brutal if you really want to.

+But I believe you can do everything you they can do, more simply, with pure, stateless R functions, and event handler and helper functions for your business logic.

 ## conclusion

 If you know HTML and JS, you know brutal.js.
 Give it a spin, open an issue, make a PR, and let me know how you're using it, and where you think it should go.